tcroshaw/tcroshaw.github.io/README.md

 Welcome to the landing page for Tom's personal github account.

-Tom is a research analyst turned data scientist with a keen interest in the natural environment, science and of course... **Data!**
+Tom Croshaw is a research analyst turned data scientist with a keen interest in the natural environment, science and of course... **Data!**

 ---